 RFQ-hub, a multi-asset platform for global listed and over-the-counter ("OTC") financial instruments, connects buy-side trading desks and portfolio managers with a large network of sell-side market makers in Europe, North America and the APAC region, allowing these trading desks to place requests-for-quotes ("RFQ") in negotiated equities, futures, options, swaps, convertible bonds, structured products and commodities.
-RFQ-hub is available as a stand-alone platform and is also integrated with Triton.
+RFQ-hub is available as a stand-alone platform and can also be integrated with Triton in certain regions.
 In May 2022, we formed a consortium of strategic partners and investors to own and support the growth of the RFQ-hub business.
 Through a series of related transactions, we sold a substantial minority interest in the business to multiple strategic partners and have maintained a majority ownership interest.
+In April 2024, the Company entered into a Unit Purchase Agreement to sell a 49% interest in RFQ-hub, and the transaction is expected to close in 2025, subject to the satisfaction of certain closing conditions, including the receipt of specified regulatory approvals.
+See Note 3 "Business Held for Sale" for further details.